Brazil

 Approach

 In Brazil, SAFE is implemented in partnership with the Federal Government of Brazil, through the Ministry of Agriculture and Livestock (MAPA) and GIZ.
-In the country, the project fosters the sustainability of production chains with a focus on cocoa and cattle ranching, regularisation and legality in production, improvement of market access and value addition, promotion of traceability systems, incentives for the preservation of forest ecosystems, and access to finance.
-The pilot area for the implementation of the activities is the Xingu region, in the municipality of Altamira, in the state of Pará, working with families of local producers in settlements of agrarian reform.
+In the country, the project fosters the sustainability of supply chains with a focus on cocoa and bovine cattle ranching, compliance of production with regulations, enhancement of market access and value addition, promotion of traceability systems, incentives for the preservation of forest ecosystems, and access to financing.

 Commodities SAFE is working on in Brazil